christophersbarrett/mulberry-wiki/Page-Definitions.md

     My images are amazing.

-If you specify a page definition that does not exist, the page will not be displayed in your app.
-If you do not specify a page definition, then the built-in `default` page definition will be used.
+If you specify a page_def that does not exist, the page will not be displayed in your app.
+If you do not specify a page_def, then the built-in `default` page_def will be used.

-## Creating Your Own Page Definitions
+## Creating Your Own page_defs

-You can specify your own page definitions using a simple YAML structure.
-Your page definitions can use Mulberry's built-in components and capabilities, or you can create your own custom components and capabilities.
+You can specify your own page_defs using a simple YAML structure.
+Your page_defs can use Mulberry's built-in components and capabilities, or you can create your own custom components and capabilities.

-Mulberry can create the YAML skeleton for a new page definition (page_def to save you some typing) for you:
+Mulberry can create the YAML skeleton for a new page_def (page_def to save you some typing) for you:

     mulberry create page_def my-pagedef

 This will create a file `my-pagedef.yml` in your project's page_defs directory.

-A page definition consists of one or more **screens**; each screen contains one or more **regions** which are defined as either **columns** or **rows**; and each region contains one or more components.
-Regions can also contain other regions, allowing for complex layouts.
-Page definitions can also specify interactions between components via **capabilities**.
+A page_def consists of one or more **screens**; each screen contains one or more **regions** which are defined as either **columns** or **rows**; and each region contains one or more components.
+Regions can also contain other regions, allowing for complex layouts. page_defs can also specify interactions between components via **capabilities**.

 This is best explained with an example: